hacks-guide/Guide_Wii/_pages/en_US/riivolution.md

 {% include toc title="Table of Contents" %}

-If you need help for anything regarding this tutorial, please join [the RiiConnect24 Discord server](https://discord.gg/rc24) (recommended) or [e-mail us at support@riiconnect24.net](mailto:support@riiconnect24.net).
-{: .notice--info}

 This is a quick start guide on how to use Riivolution, an on-the-fly disk patcher for the Wii that is used to play Wii game mods.

 If you want to use Riivolution on a Wii mini, a WiFi card must be soldered and Wii IOSes must be installed.